incuna/django-pgcrypto-fields/README.md

 PRIVATE_PGP_KEY_PATH = os.path.abspath(os.path.join(BASEDIR, 'private.key'))

+# Used by PGPPublicKeyField
 PUBLIC_PGP_KEY = open(PUBLIC_PGP_KEY_PATH).read()
 PRIVATE_PGP_KEY = open(PRIVATE_PGP_KEY_PATH).read()

+# Used by HMACField and PGPSymmetricKeyField
+PGCRYPTO_KEY='ultrasecret'

 # And add 'pgcrypto_fields' to `INSTALLED_APPS` to create the extension for
 # pgcrypto (in a migration).